 Pre-coding the responses

 It is important to plan the questionnaire design, which means thinking through the possible answer options.
-If the subject matter is new to you, you may need to conduct supplementary research, for example qualitative research in the form of depth interviews or focus groups with your target audience.
-This will help you develop a series of potential responses or answers to each question, and also reduce the need for open ended questions.
-The open ended question has its place but it is sometimes seen as the refuge of a lazy researcher and it often requires more effort from the respondent; furthermore, post survey analysis is clearly more difficult to quantify.
+If the subject matter is new to you, you may need to conduct supplementary research.
+For example qualitative research in the form of depth interviews or focus groups with your target audience.
+This will help you develop a series of potential responses or answers to each question.
+It will also reduce the need for open ended questions.
+The open ended question has its place but it is sometimes seen as the refuge of a lazy researcher.
+As such it often requires more effort from the respondent.
+Furthermore, post survey analysis is clearly more difficult to quantify.

 Use of the ‘other’ option